Kiruna: Early history

 A general strike hit Sweden in 1909 and Kiruna was no exception.
 Hoping for a better future, thousands of people left Kiruna, including a group of 500 inhabitants emigrating to Brazil.
 Most of them returned, disappointed that life in Latin America was not what they had hoped it to be.
 Hjalmar Lundbohm personally lent money for the trip home to some of the emigrants.

 During World War I, iron ore production dropped to the lowest level in LKAB's history, and when exports increased again, a successful three-month strike in 1920 led to a 20% increase in salaries for the miners.
 Production dropped to a minimum in 1922 and a three-day work week was introduced, but during the fabulous twenties, it increased to a record nine million tonnes in 1927.

 In 1921, mining started at Kiruna's other hill, Luossavaara.
 However, the total amount of ore that could be mined in open pit mining here was small compared to Kiirunavaara, and LKAB preferred to concentrate resources in one place.
 Nevertheless, mining here continued until 1974 and later it became a research mine.
 While 19th-century mining in Kiruna had focused on Luossavaara the large-scale operation of LKAB focused on the Kiruna ore proper because it was both larger and not subject to legal restrictions that mandate Luossavaara ore to be refined in Sweden.

 During the first decades of Kiruna's existence, no road connected it to the outside world.
-The only connection was by railway or, as in the time before the railway, by boat (in summer) via the Torne and Kalix rivers to Jukkasjärvi and Håmojåkk and then proceed by foot.
+The only connection was by railway or, as in the time before the railway, by boat (in summer) via the Torne and Kalix rivers to Jukkasjärvi and Håmojåkk and then proceeding by foot.
 A road from Kiruna was built to Tuolluvaara in 1901, Poikkijärvi in 1909, Alttajärvi in 1913 and connected to Svappavaara in 1926, from where roads already connected via Vittangi to Pajala and via Lappesuando to Gällivare and further south.

 The Great Depression led to a 70% drop in ore production, a drop that would turn into a dramatic increase on the eve of World War II.

 Although some tourists had already started coming to the area in the 19th century, the completion of the railway line truly made tourism possible.
 Tourists came for the rivers and the mountains, but also geologists and entire classes of students came to see the mine.
 Additionally, a yearly winter sports festival was started, which attracted people from a wide area.
 The Sami population was already a tourist attraction in the early days of Kiruna's existence.